-The best time of year in Seattle is the summer: the sun is out, the weather is warm and the city is alive.
-With so many things to see and do, you might need help deciding where to go, so here is our travel expert Karen’s list of 10 places to visit in Seattle in the summer!
+The best time of year for a holiday to Seattle is the summer: the sun is out, the weather is warm and this city with a thriving arts scene, bustling food and drinks venues and vibrant neighbourhoods is alive with activity.
+With so many things to see and do, you might need help deciding where to go, so here is our travel expert Tracy has put together her top 10 places to visit in Seattle in the summer!

 The Space Needle

 The 605-foot-tall Space Needle building has been an iconic aspect of the Seattle skyline for over half a century.
 The observation level offers one-of- a-kind 360 views around the city and can’t be missed, making this one of the best and most popular places to visit in Seattle.
 It 2018 the Space Needle went through renovations and now also features a new section called ‘The Loupe’ an observation deck featuring the world’s first, and only, rotating glass floor, putting the surrounding areas of Seattle, literally at your feet!

 Chihuly Garden and Glass

 This Seattle Center exhibit showcases the work of glass artist Dale Chihuly.
 The colourful glass sculptures are a real visual delight and are a crowd pleaser for all ages.
 If you can’t make it during the day, then you’re still in luck because the exhibit is open well in to the evening and is breathtaking at night too!

 If you’re looking to get outside on a wonderful summer day, there’s no better place to visit in Seattle than Discovery Park.
 This park sits on the shores of Puget Sound and contains 11.81 miles of walking trails along beautiful greenery and to the shore.